mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 subsector dukes, which grants additional powers and responsibilities over the entire sector, is not officially assigned in the Marches.

-However, the importance of Mora as a trade centre and as the ‘Gateway to the Marches’ grants that world and its associated subsector a level of importance not matched elsewhere.
+However, the importance of Mora as a trade center and as the ‘Gateway to the Marches’ grants that world and its associated subsector a level of importance not matched elsewhere.
 Thus the role of Sector Duke is carried out semi–officially by Duchess